Galladite27/ONScripter-EN/README.md

 Correspondence in English, or regarding issues related to this branch in particular, should be directed to [@Galladite27](https://github.com/Galladite27) or to [@lightbinder](https://github.com/lightbinder), as it contains a large number of customisations that have nothing to do with Ogapee, and neither Haeleth nor Uncle Mion are actively maintaining ONScripter-EN.

 ## Changelog
-Please see release notes [here](https://github.com/Galladite27/ONScripter-en/releases).
+Please see release notes [here](https://github.com/Galladite27/ONScripter-en/releases) or the more in-depth changelog [here](https://github.com/Galladite27/ONScripter-EN/blob/master/CHANGES).

 ## License
 ONScripter and ONScripter-EN are distributed under the terms of the GNU General Public License v2.
 See COPYING for details.